 - Keep the pot on a rolling boil - and top up the water throughout the day and skimming off any scum that gathers on the surface.
 The ideal cooking time is between 8-10 hours.

 - The pork belly - used to garnish the dish - is best cooked in the broth.
 Add to the stock three hours before the end of cooking and boil for around 40 minutes.
 It is easier to slice the belly when cold.
-So if time allows, lay it flat in the fridge for 2 hours before serving.
+So if time allows, leave to cool and lay it flat in the fridge, cover with clingfilm and place a board or plate on top with something heavy pressing it down.
+Leave for two hours or overnight.

-- Double strain the stock, and either freeze, refrigerate, or serve straight away.
+- Double strain the stock, and either serve straight away or leave to cool and then freeze or refrigerate for later.

 - NB.
 It is difficult to provide exact ‘bone : stock’ ratios.
 But as a rough guide, we made 5 ½ litres of intensely-flavoured stock from 3.75kg of bones.